Seahawks notes: Russell Wilson helping Chris Carson ‘move on’ from fumble issues; Ansah misses practice

 Ansah sits out practice with back issue

-Defensive Ziggy Ansah sat out practice on Thursday with a back injury, and is trending in the wrong diretion as Seattle’s game against Arizona nears.
+Defensive end Ziggy Ansah sat out practice Thursday with a back injury, and is trending in the wrong direction as Seattle’s game against Arizona nears.

-Ansah had been listed as limited with the back injury for Wednesday’s practice.
+Ansah had been listed as limited with the back injury for practice Wednesday.

 Both practices occurred since the last time head coach Pete Carroll spoke to the media, so it’s unclear the nature of the injury and how serious it is.
-Ansah missed the first two games of the season while still recovering from shoulder surgery and also battled a groin injury in training camp.
+Ansah missed the first two games of the season while recovering from shoulder surgery and also battled a groin injury in training camp.

-But a back injury is a new issue for the player who was signed to a one-year deal with a base value of up to $9 million with the hope that he will replace the pass rushing of the traded Frank Clark.
+But a back injury is a new issue for the player who was signed to a one-year deal with a base value of up to $9 million with the hope he will replace the pass rushing of the traded Frank Clark.

 Also sitting out practice Thursday were offensive tackle Duane Brown (biceps), guard Ethan Pocic (mid-back) and defensive lineman Quinton Jefferson (hip).
-Carroll said earlier this week that Brown would likely sit out practice this week but the team was optimistic he would play against Arizona.
+Carroll said earlier this week that Brown likely would sit out practice this week but the team was optimistic he would play against Arizona.

-Listed as limited in practice were Penny (hamstring), cornerback Neiko Thorpe (hamstring), defensive tackle Poona Ford (calf) cornerback Tre Flowers (ankle) and running back Travis Homer (quad).
+Listed as limited in practice were Penny (hamstring), cornerback Neiko Thorpe (hamstring), defensive tackle Poona Ford (calf), cornerback Tre Flowers (ankle) and running back Travis Homer (quad).

-That’s an upgrade for Penny, who sat out on Wednesday, and indicates he is trending toward playing on Sunday after sitting out against the Saints.
+That’s an upgrade for Penny, who sat out Wednesday, which indicates he is trending toward playing Sunday after sitting out against the Saints.

 Thorpe has not played since the season opener.